gs1/DigitalLinkDocs/README.md

 3. The media type of the target resource
 4. A further value called context.
 The value space (e.g. permitted / defined values) for the context parameter is not defined in the GS1 Digital Link standard but is defined separately for each resolver in the Resolver Description File that can be found as a JSON object at `/.well-known/gs1resolver` for any GS1 conformant resolver (see the [id.gs1.org resolver example](https://id.gs1.org/.well-known/gs1resolver)).
 The values can be expressed either as an enumerated list (in an array provided as the value of `supportedContextValuesEnumerated` and/or by naming one or more external lists of values as the value of the `supportedContextValuesExternal` property).
-*NB* The structure of the returned JSON is *not stable*.
+<span class="scream">NB</span> The structure of the returned JSON is *not stable*.
 At the time of writing (2020-06-18), we're working on version 1.2 of the standard and that document will define the formal structure (there will be a JSON schema etc.).
 We are very likely to match the idea proposed in the [Linkset](https://tools.ietf.org/html/draft-wilde-linkset-06) proposal.
 In line with those ideas, we're also likely to recommend the value of the `linkType` parameter by `linkset` rather than the current `all` (which will be deprecated).
 Please be sure to be ready to adjust your code for handling that JSON.
 See the bottom of the page for how you can make sure you're kept up to date.
 ## Requesting a specific link
 Rather than redirecting to the default link, a resolver will redirect requests for a specific link type if one is available.
 For example: